What is Levulan PDT?

 How does Levulan photodynamic therapy work?

-The first step of this treatment involves the application of medication.
-We will prepare the lesion and clean it.
+The first step of this treatment involves cleaning the skin to remove natural oils, then the application of medication.
+We ask that patients avoid lotions or make-up prior to treatment.
 In some cases, we may also scrape off the crust or scales of the lesions with a curette (a long, thin instrument with a hoop at one end).
 We will then apply the light-sensitizing, Levulan medication to the lesion(s).
-The medicated lesions are then covered with a bandage.
-During step two, the lesion(s) is/are exposed to blue light, 14-18 hours after the medication is applied.
-Blue light therapy causes the medication to react with oxygen, resulting in the reduction of abnormal cells.*
+The medication is allowed to sit and become absorbed by the skin, anywhere from 1-2 hours, to overnight, depending upon your provider’s recommendations.
+During step two, the lesion(s) is/are exposed to blue light for 16 minutes and 40 seconds.
+Blue light therapy causes the medication to react with oxygen, resulting in the reduction of abnormal cells.
+During your treatment, your eyes will be shielded with comfortable see-through protective goggles.*

 What can I expect during treatments?

-We can perform treatments from our offices in Dover, New Hampshire and Peabody, Massachusetts.
-The procedure has two steps that can make it a bit time consuming (a half day or two visits).
-Two treatment sessions are generally required and will be spaced one week apart.
-Between the medication application and the light treatment, you MUST avoid sunlight and bright indoor lighting.
+We can perform treatments from our offices in Dover & Newington, New Hampshire and Peabody, Massachusetts.
+Patients MUST avoid sunlight and bright indoor lighting for 48 hours.
 Sunscreen will not protect the treated skin, so remember to cover up your skin.
-During the light treatment, you will wear goggles to protect your eyes from the strong blue light.
 You may feel pain, stinging or burning during the light portion.
 These sensations can last for several hours or a couple of days after the treatment.
+Patients are asked to bring a hat that will cover areas to be treated on face, ears, scalp and/or neck.

 What can I expect from the results?